CPA Foundation reaffirms forward-looking roadmap for P.R.’s sustained economic dev.

-The absence of an effective approach on specific issues recently discussed by the Puerto Rico College of CPA’s Foundation threatens the island ‘s economic competitiveness and viability as an investment destination, the organization’s president Jorge Aldarondo said.
+The absence of an effective approach on specific issues recently discussed by the Puerto Rico Society of CPAs Foundation threatens the island ‘s economic competitiveness and viability as an investment destination, the organization’s president Jorge Aldarondo said.

 In April 2018, the Foundation published a study where it discussed the following matters: (1) strengthening the industrial structure; (2) optimizing the management of federal funds post hurricane; (3) rethinking promotion strategies; (4) the role of municipalities in development; and (5) strategic policy to stabilize the population.